awsdocs/amazon-workdocs-administration-guide/doc_source/cloud_quick_start.md

 1. Open the Amazon WorkDocs console at [https://console\.aws\.amazon\.com/zocalo/](https://console.aws.amazon.com/zocalo/)\.

-   If you have never created or connected a directory in the selected region, you see the Amazon WorkDocs start page\.
-After you create a directory in a particular region, the start page is no longer available and you see the **Manage Your WorkDocs Sites** page instead\.
+   If you have never created or connected a directory in the selected Region, you see the Amazon WorkDocs start page\.
+After you create a directory in a particular Region, the start page is no longer available and you see the **Manage Your WorkDocs Sites** page instead\.

 1. Choose **Get Started Now** from the Amazon WorkDocs start page or choose **Create a New WorkDocs Site** from the **Manage Your WorkDocs Sites** page\.